Trump Wedding Cake Auction Spawns Mystery With Odd Backstory Of Don’t ‘Let Them Eat Cake’?

 The 200-pound cake was more like a work of art which might help explain why it cost $50,000 to create, but no matter what the cost, it has quite the story behind it.
 If someone paid $50,000 for a wedding cake, you would expect the quests to enjoy the delectable baked good, but that wasn’t the case at the Trump wedding.
 As Newsweek suggests, you might have visions of that old saying “Let them eat cake,” but that’s not what happened with this lavish wedding cake.

 As gorgeous and unique as the Trump’s wedding cake appeared, it just had too many wires going through it to slice it up and serve to the wedding guests.
-The A-list actors, iconic singers, models and business moguls, which made up the guest list at the Trump wedding, never got a taste of that cake.
+The A-list actors, iconic singers, models, and business moguls, which made up the guest list at the Trump wedding, never got a taste of that cake.
 Instead, the kitchen and service staff gobbled it up.
 The guests were served another cake and given the boxed mini-cake as a “wedding favor to be taken home.”

 It is one of those wedding favor cakes that was given to the Trump wedding guests that is now up for auction today, over a decade later.
 Now here is where the mystery comes in.
-The guest list for the Trump wedding included Arnold Schwarzenegger, Heidi Klum, Elton John, Tony Bennett, Shaquille O’Neill, Diddy, Matt Lauer, Simon Cowell and the woman who a decade later would challenge Trump for the presidency: Hillary Clinton and her husband Bill. ”
+The guest list for the Trump wedding included Arnold Schwarzenegger, Heidi Klum, Elton John, Tony Bennett, Shaquille O’Neill, Diddy, Matt Lauer, Simon Cowell, and the woman who a decade later would challenge Trump for the presidency: Hillary Clinton and her husband Bill.”

 Which one of the many famous guests who attended the Trump wedding put their Trump wedding cake keepsake up for auction?
 Newsweek asks the same question, “which guest is hawking their souvenir cake now that Trump is pres?”